 - With courses in sustainable food systems and labs and internships in the Kresge Garden, students get hands-on gardening experience while learning about food production both locally and globally.

-- Students in Kresge's Service Learning class give back to the Santa Cruz community, earning college credit while working with local nonprofit organizations and elementary schools.
+- Students in Kresge's Service Learning classes give back to the Santa Cruz community, earning college credit while working with local nonprofit organizations and elementary schools.

 - Transformative Action inspires students to create nonviolent social change through community-oriented projects based on a curriculum that combines nonviolence and psychology, sustainability, and social justice.

-- Other courses Kresge has offered in the recent past include Social Documentary Photography, Imagining Utopia (a writing course), The Art of Comedy, and Food Memoir.
+- Other courses Kresge has offered in the recent past include The Writer as Witness, centered around social-action writing and community service, and Prison Narratives.

 - Kresge also hosts the Writers House residential program and its own Writing Center.